Maryam Fouladi, M.D., MSc, Chairman, Steering Committee

 A third objective is to develop and coordinate innovative neuro-imaging techniques.
 Through the PBTC's Neuro-Imaging Center, formed in May 2000, research to evaluate new treatment response criteria and neuro-imaging methods to understand regional brain effects is in progress.
 These imaging techniques can also advance understanding of significant neuro-toxicity in a developing child's central nervous system.
 The Neuro-Imaging Center is supported in part by private sources - grants from foundations and non-profit organizations - in addition to the NCI.

-To accomplish its objectives, the PBTC has an Operations and Biostatistics Center (OBC), that centrally manages the administration and data.
+To accomplish its objectives, the PBTC has an Operations, Biostatistics and Data Management Core (OBDMC), that centrally manages the administration and data.
 Data collection from the research studies employs a secure electronic data transfer system which is convenient for the member institutions to use.
-The OBC provides progressive statistical designs for use in the PBTC research studies and data analyses support.
+The OBDMC provides progressive statistical designs for use in the PBTC research studies and data analyses support.
 In addition to their NCI grant support, member institutions receive special funds to support patient research care costs associated with neuro-imaging and correlative biology studies as well as pharmacokinetic analyses.